NHSDigital/rap-community-of-practice/rollout-approach/thin-slice-strategy.md

 3. **Replicate the target outputs.** We try to replicate those outputs as quickly as possible.
 At this phase we don't focus on code quality.
 Instead, we try to understand the logic of the process.
 The goal is just to recreate those numbers.
 Since we are only dealing with a small subset of the overall publication, we avoid getting totally swamped in complexity.
 Nevertheless - even this simplified thin-slice can be a substantial challenge.
 This phase forces us to grapple with a lot of the complexities of the process - e.g., funny joins, complex derivations, or logic that is spread across multiple sections of code.
 This is the most uncertain part of the process - but that is the whole point.
 We want to tackle the hard stuff up front.

 4. **Refactor and improve.**
 Once we can accurately calculate the target outputs, we move into a more interesting, iterative mode.
 We step back and review the end-to-end data flow.
 We ask ourselves how it can be simplified or reorganised to be easier to maintain.
 We look for sections of code that could be made into reusable functions.
 We set up unit tests and regression tests where appropriate.
 We discuss on style and naming conventions.
 Eventually the whole team converges on a consensus.

+    This **design phase** is iterative.
+We might review and improve the code several times before we decide to move forward.
+We often draw the analogy with writing the text for a publication.
+You would not publish the first draft of your publication - instead you go through several rounds of review and rewriting.
+Why would we treat our code any differently?

     In short - we give ourselves the time and space to make this thin-slice as good as we can possibly make it.
 Because this is such a small sliver of the overall project, it does not take long to make these improvements.
 Usually you only need to change a tens of lines of code rather than thousands.